Anuj711/DHCP-FTP-NAT-Configuration/README.md

-# Basic DHCP, FTP, and NAT Configuration - Experiment 3
+# Basic DHCP, FTP, and NAT Configuration

 ## Objective
 This lab focuses on configuring essential network services and verifying their functionality: